onionpancakes/henge/README.md

 ### Running the Tests

-To run Henge's clojure tests:
+To run clojure tests:

 ```
 $ clj -A:test:run-tests
 ```

-To run Henge's JavaScript tests, first build the test components into a JavaScript module:
+To run JavaScript tests, first build the test components into a JavaScript module:

 ```
 $ clj -A:build-testjs
 ```

-Then run tests from yarn:
+Then run the tests from yarn:

 ```
 $ yarn       # make sure to have npm deps
 $ yarn test